-Policy 3 of the LDP seeks to direct development with significant potential footfall to Town Centres, which includes retail and leisure uses, such as restaurants.
+Policy 3 of the LDP seeks to direct development with significant potential footfall to Town Centres.
+This includes retail and leisure uses, such as restaurants.
 The policy does state that this will be applied flexibly to ensure that different uses are developed in the most appropriate locations.
 This proposal is for a sui generis use being a mixed restaurant (Class 3) and garden centre (Class 1) use.
-Whilst individually Class 3 and Class 1 uses are best placed in Town Centres, and the applicant has not considered the sequential test, it was noted within the determination of the 2013 consent that such a sui generis mixed use is unlikely to fit easily within a Town Centre, particularly the garden centre element.
-There is no identified Town Centre within Fairlie, and the nearest Town Centre is some 2.6km to the north in Largs.
+Whilst individually Class 3 and Class 1 uses are best placed in Town Centres, it is acknowledged that such a sui generis mixed use is unlikely to fit easily within a Town Centre particularly the garden centre element.
+There is not an identified Town Centre within Fairlie, and the nearest Town Centre sites in Largs.
 As a sui generis use is proposed, further planning permission would be required to change the use to solely a Class 3 or Class 1 use which would be unacceptable in such a location.
 Given all the above, it is considered the proposal accords with Policy 3.